daltonmatos/kk2-firmware/Readme.txt

 - Battery voltage is logged and displayed on the SAFE screen.
 - Adjustable battery voltage offset with presets available for KK2.1 and KK2.1.5 (default).
 The voltage offset can be adjusted in 0.025V steps.
 - The KK2 LED will flash rapidly for a few seconds after arming if the Low Voltage Alarm value is set too low.
-- Serious RX signal problems will be logged to EEPROM and displayed when disarmed or after a reboot.
-Read more about this feature below.
+- Serious errors, like RX signal problems, will be logged to EEPROM and displayed when disarmed or after a reboot.
 - Adjustable sensor settings (i.e. LP filter, gyro rate and ACC range).
-- The sensor reading and self leveling code was borrowed from Steveis.
-This includes his improved 8.32 maths library and self-adjusting magic number code.
+- Using Steveis' improved 8.32 maths library and self-adjusting "magic number" code.
 Thanks Steveis :)

 See the whatsnew.txt document to learn what has changed since the previous version.
 See the tips.txt document for a few tips and tricks regarding setup, tuning and crash investigation.